jeremyshaw/JAWOS/README.md

-Work in Progress (4 AUG 20), upgrading the documentation to become more clear and self evident, since this was initially written as a light reference for myself and was briefly expanded upon when I made the git repo public.
+There is currently a Work in Progress upgrade of the documentation (4 AUG 20 to 12 AUG 20).
+I am upgrading the documentation to become more clear and self evident, since this was initially written as a light reference for myself and was briefly expanded upon when I made the git repo public.
 Targets for improvement:
 * Create a new section: What is JAWOS
 * Within the phases: Reasons for specific design and implementation choices